Salford lecturer Sarah Hodgetts using the power of film to help families affected by COVID-19

 Though the service is free the team are encouraging donations to the NHS Charities Together Covid-19 appeal or any other local charities.

-You can find out more about Video for Distant Memorials here.
+Find out more about Video for Distant Memorials.